 It is a hallmark of public interest reform groups in Canada that citizens want more involvement in decisions with significant social, consumer, and environmental impacts.
 16 Therefore, many of the legal reforms instituted over the past twenty-five years both established a framework of legal regulation, and incorporated mechanisms for increased public participation as an element of reform.

 Examples from the environmental field in Ontario include:

-the establishment of boards and tribunals for the issues of important environmental and natural resource approvals, such as the Environmental Assessment Board, the Environmental Appeal Boards and the Ontario Energy Board;
+the establishment of boards and tribunals for the issues of important environmental and

 15 Benchmark Consulting, supra, p.
 16.